Key management: Key exchange

 Another method of key exchange involves encapsulating one key within another.
 Typically a master key is generated and exchanged using some secure method.
 This method is usually cumbersome or expensive (breaking a master key into multiple parts and sending each with a trusted courier for example) and not suitable for use on a larger scale.
 Once the master key has been securely exchanged, it can then be used to securely exchange subsequent keys with ease.
 This technique is usually termed key wrap.
 A common technique uses block ciphers and cryptographic hash functions.

 A related method is to exchange a master key (sometimes termed a root key) and derive subsidiary keys as needed from that key and some other data (often referred to as diversification data).
 The most common use for this method is probably in smartcard-based cryptosystems, such as those found in banking cards.
 The bank or credit network embeds their secret key into the card's secure key storage during card production at a secured production facility.
 Then at the point of sale the card and card reader are both able to derive a common set of session keys based on the shared secret key and card-specific data (such as the card serial number).
 This method can also be used when keys must be related to each other (i.e., departmental keys are tied to divisional keys, and individual keys tied to departmental keys).
 However, tying keys to each other in this way increases the damage which may result from a security breach as attackers will learn something about more than one key.
 This reduces entropy, with regard to an attacker, for each key involved.

+A recent method uses an oblivious pseudorandom function to issue keys without the key management system ever being in a position to see the keys.